sugarlabs/help-activity/source/pippy_lessonplan.rst

 **EXERCISES**:

 1. Write a Python script to show your name as output.

-2. Write a Python script to display your age
+2. Write a Python script to display your age.

 **Module 2: Print using multiple values**